There are loads of ways celebrities are influencing trends in jewelry today, just as they did in the past. Here’s how, and what’s hot today

 So how are celebrities influencing trends in jewelry today?
 Well, these accessories are hot items right now, for celebrities, consumers and social media influencers alike.

-Hoops: This is a Latina favourite that was popularised by JLo and has never really gone away.
+This is a Latina favourite that was popularised by JLo and has never really gone away.
 Everything from delicate thin hoops to larger, ‘tribal’ looks go!
-Hoops are easy to accessorize and fit with most clothing options.
+Hoop earrings are easy to accessorize and fit with most clothing options.
 Just make sure yours are made from recycled metals.

 These pearls are irregular shapes or are too tiny for most jewelers to sell, so they’re discarded.
 Washed Ashore rescues them to make their sustainable pieces.